Barnes hits winner, No. 20 Florida State beats Indiana in OT

 The freshman had nine points, five assists, four rebounds and four steals for the Seminoles (2-0).
 Florida State has won 40 straight nonconference home games, and 10 overtime games in a row.

-Trayce Jackson-Davis had 25 points and 17 rebounds for Indiana (3-2).
+“He was ready to play,” Indiana coach Archie Miller said.
+“He was a warrior for us.
+He’s clearly showing right now that he’s one of the best players in college basketball.”

 The Hoosiers did not make a basket from the floor in the final 4:38 of overtime.

 Armaan Franklin added nine points and eight rebounds for Indiana.